medplum/medplum/packages/docs/docs/bots/consuming-webhooks.md

 We recommend writing some [unit tests](/docs/bots/unit-testing-bots) as well, and have several samples provided in `medplum-demo-bots` repo that use our `@medplum/mock` library for testing.

-### Using Typescript SDKs in your bot
+### Using TypeScript SDKs in your bot

-If the SaaS application that sends webhooks publishes a Typescript SDK, it's straightforward to add it to your bot, to streamline development.
+If the SaaS application that sends webhooks publishes a TypeScript SDK, it's straightforward to add it to your bot, to streamline development.
 Add the package to the `devDependencies` in the `package.json` of your bot repository and install the dependency, and [example from demo bots repo](https://github.com/medplum/medplum-demo-bots/blob/main/package.json) is available.
-You can then use the Typescript SDK when developing your bot.
+You can then use the TypeScript SDK when developing your bot.

-The [Stripe demo bot](https://github.com/medplum/medplum-demo-bots/tree/main/src/examples/stripe-bots) uses the Stripe Typescript SDK.
+The [Stripe demo bot](https://github.com/medplum/medplum-demo-bots/tree/main/src/examples/stripe-bots) uses the Stripe TypeScript SDK.

 ## Creating Access Policies